Environmental and Sustainability Studies

 What do cricket frogs in the Francis Marion forest have to do with anthropogenic climate change, and what will be the impacts of climate change on Charleston and the Lowcountry?
 How do property rights affect economic policy, and how does economic policy impact environmental regulations?
 Does it matter how our food is grown, by whom, and with what inputs?
 These and other interrelated questions fall within the realm of environmental and sustainability studies — an interdisciplinary study of the human animal that enhances our understanding of how political, social, cultural and economic activities relate to the physical world, and in turn are impacted by the physical world.

-At the College of Charleston, our environmental studies program can help you make sense of important issues that confront society, and that knowledge can give you an edge in the professional world or graduate school.
-By combining courses in the natural sciences (geology, physics, biology and chemistry) with those in the social sciences (anthropology, psychology, political science, sociology) and the humanities (religious studies, philosophy, women and gender studies, history, literature) — as well as studies in economics, art history and math — this program offers insight into the inter-relatedness of events and an appreciation for environmental issues on a local, national and international scale.
-The opportunities for hands-on research are unlimited.
+At the College of Charleston, our Environmental and Sustainability Studies Program can help you make sense of important issues that confront the future of society, and that knowledge can give you an edge in the professional world or graduate school.
+By combining courses in the natural sciences (geology, physics, biology and chemistry) with those in the social sciences (anthropology, psychology, political science, sociology) and the humanities (religious studies, philosophy, women and gender studies, history, literature) — as well as studies in economics, art history and math — this program offers an appreciation for environmental issues on a local, national and international scale.
+The program also offers opportunities for hands-on research that are potentially unlimited.
 Projects our students have done include:

-- investigating the affects of coastal erosion on the wildlife habitat of nearby barrier islands.
+- investigating the effects of coastal erosion on the wildlife habitat of nearby barrier islands.

 - undertaking energy audits of the College’s entire campus.